Amutheezan/amutheezan.github.io/resume.md

 #### MILLENNIUMIT

 ---
- SOFTWARE ENGINEER
- Jan 2018 - Jul 2019 | Colombo,  LK
+Software Engineer | Jan 2018 - Jul 2019 | Colombo,  LK
 * Writing application software in the Object-Oriented manner.
 * Practicing agile development practices.
 * Working experience with languages such as Java, Python, and C++